Azure/azure-devtestlab/README.md

 # Azure Lab Services Community

+> [!IMPORTANT]
+> Azure Lab Services will be retired on June 28, 2027.
+[Click here](https://aka.ms/azlabs-retirementguide) for more information.
+We will not be taking any future requests or fixes.
+Note that this does NOT affect Azure DevTest Labs.

 This is a public, community-contributed repository that contains:

 - **Artifacts for Azure DevTest Labs:** These [artifacts](https://docs.microsoft.com/en-us/azure/lab-services/devtest-lab-concepts#artifacts) can be deployed onto virtual machines in Azure DevTest Labs via the Azure Portal or through scripts.